-- 1. Pledge of Allegiance: - 2.
-Changes to Agenda: - 3.
-Presentations: - Presentation of a Proclamation for Dr. Ken Lindeman, to be accepted by Dr. Hamid Rassoul, Interim Provost at Florida Tech, by Mayor McDermott. - The Indialantic Parks, Recreation and Beautification Committee and Surfrider Foundation Presentation. - Introduction and confirmation of the new Fire Chief Keith Maddox.
+- 1. Pledge of Allegiance:

+- 2. Changes to Agenda:

+- 3. Presentations:

+- Presentation of a Proclamation for Dr. Ken Lindeman, by Mayor McDermott.

+- The Indialantic Parks, Recreation and Beautification Committee and Surfrider Foundation Presentation.

+- Introduction and confirmation of the new Fire Chief Keith Maddox.

-4. Public Comments, Non-Agenda Items:
+- 4. Public Comments, Non-Agenda Items: